The Hidden Cost of Healthcare Data Silos And How to Eliminate Them

 Traditional approaches to data integration have forced insurers into an impossible choice: maintain the status quo of disconnected systems or undertake high-risk, multi-year migration projects.

-Data virtualization provides a third, more efficient option, by creating a unified data layer that sits above existing systems without disrupting them.
+Data virtualization provides a third, more efficient option by creating a unified data layer that sits above existing systems without disrupting them.

 Unlike conventional methods that physically move data between repositories, virtualization creates a logical view across all sources—delivering real-time access without costly duplication.